The Ben Kinsella Trust Choices and Consequences Exhibition

 We know all young people learn differently, so we have combined role play, video testimony featuring real life stories, quizzes and surveys to keep young people engaged.
 During workshops, young people move through 5 different themed rooms, guided by trained facilitators and actors who provide age-appropriate guidance, interaction and content.

-Here too, they learn about the Law and how it is applied to knife crime cases.
+Young people take part in quizzes and discussions in the “Consequences Room”, which enable young people to think through the right and wrong decisions relating to knife crime.
+Young people learn the medical implication of knife wounds (i.e. there is no safe place to stab someone), the law and how it is applied to knife crime cases, and the real consequences of choosing to carry a knife.
 This includes a discussion on joint enterprise and how simply encouraging or assisting someone to commit a criminal act may result in someone being convicted and serving a similar sentence to the offender.

 Young people enter the set of a replica prison cell where an actor tells an emotive, dramatized story of how their wrong choice led to their new reality.